-[Feature] Nationalists as much as threat to EU arts as resources
+[Feature] Nationalists as much a threat to EU arts as resources

 Feature

-Nationalists as much as threat to EU arts as resources
+Nationalists as much a threat to EU arts as resources

 By James Kanter